google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/security-with-https/make-intra-site-urls-relative.markdown

 title: "Make Intra-Site URLs Relative"
 description: "Now that you are serving your site on both HTTP and HTTPS, it should work as smoothly as possible regardless of protocol."
-introduction: "Now that you are serving your site on both HTTP and HTTPS, it should work as smoothly as possible regardless of protocol."
+introduction: "Now that you are serving your site on both HTTP and HTTPS, it needs to work as smoothly as possible regardless of protocol."
 id: make-intra-site-urls-relative
 collection: security-with-tls